-One of my favorite Korean-Chinese dishes is noodles with black bean sauce also known as jja jang myung.
-The perfect side dish that is mandatory when having jja jang myun is tangsuyuk.
-Tangsuyuk is a sweet and sour pork dish that consists of crispy fried pork or beef coated in a tart and sweet sauce laced with pineapple, bell peppers, and other vegetables.
-Serve with black bean noodles or as the main course with a side of rice.
+I love Korean-Chinese food.
+Every time I go eat Korean-Chinese food, I have to order jja jang myung, also known as noodles with black bean sauce.
+The perfect side dish when having jja jang myun is tangsuyuk.
+Tangsuyuk is a sweet and sour pork dish that consists of crispy fried pork in a sweet and sour sauce.
+Serve this delicious dish with black bean noodles or as the main course with a side of rice.

 - 4 cups water

 - 1 lb pork butt sliced paper thin

 - salt and pepper

 - 4 garlic cloves minced